typesense/typesense-website/new-site/docs-site/content/0.19.0/guide/typesense-dynamodb.md

 # DynamoDB Integration with Typesense

 Hey there!
-This post give you a guide to integrate Typesense custer with AWS DynamoDB by setting up a trigger with AWS Lambda.
+This post give you a guide to integrate Typesense cluster with AWS DynamoDB by setting up a trigger with AWS Lambda.

 ![Typesense DynamoDB Integration Chart](~@guide-images/typesense-dynamodb/typesense-dynamodb.svg)

-## Create AWS DynamboDB with streams enabled
+## Step 1: Create a DynamoDB table

 Create a DynamoDB with your choice of name and partition key ("id" is recommended).
 Now, after creating a DynamoDB database you should enable streams in the "Overview" section.

-If you are doing this in AWS CLI,
+You can also do this using AWS CLI:

 ```bash
 aws dynamodb create-table \